 Intrepid Sea, Air and Space Museum

-Another CityPASS museum, this one is situated on board an aircraft carrier (the Intrepid).
+This New York museum is situated on board an aircraft carrier (the Intrepid).
 Get an up-close look at a huge and varied collection of aircraft, tour the Submarine Growler for a first-hand look at life aboard a submarine, and head into the space shuttle pavilion for a look at the Enterprise.
 There are loads of interactive exhibits, so this is a great place to learn more about military history and science.

 Space Shuttle Enterprise at the Intrepid Sea, Air and Space Museum